mavarreteno/social-network-api/README.md

 ## Description

 Social Network API, a RESTful API built using Node.js, Express.js, and MongoDB.
 The API allows developers to interact with the backend of a social network application to manage users, posts, comments, and other related functionalities.
+Here is a walkthrough video (https://watch.screencastify.com/v/KcP3cQKkC9YeTrGkOeuB)

 ## Table of Contents
 Features